sthlmj/devnotes/GIT_GERRIT.md

 ```

 **Recap:** </br>
+Git backtracking commands lets you: discard changes in the working directory, go back to a previous commit, unstage a file in staging area. </br>
 `git checkout HEAD filename` restores a file in the working directory to look as it did in your last commit. </br>
-Git backtracking commands lets you: discard changes in the working directory, go back to a previous commit, unstage a file in staging area. </br>
-`git reset HEAD filename` command removes file changes from the staging area.
+`git reset HEAD filename` command removes file changes from the staging area.</br>

 ## Git - Git Branching